Composting Yard Waste

 Organic matter improves the drainage and aeration of clay soil.
 Compost can be thought of as a separator that "shoulders apart" tightly packed clay particles to allow water and air to enter.
 Composting helps sandy soil hold water and nutrients.
 Compost holds moisture "like a sponge" and releases fertilizer nutrients slowly.
 It also increases the activity of earthworms and other natural soil organisms that are beneficial to plant growth.
 Note: Compost is a soil amendment, not a fertilizer.
 It contains limited plant nutrients.

 To make traditional compost, alternate different types of shredded plant materials in 6- to 8-inch layers.
 Layering helps compost reach the correct nitrogen balance.
 Use equal parts by volume of dry and green plant materials in the overall mix.
 Use caution when you add layers of fine green plant wastes such as grass clippings.
-Grass mats easily and prevents water from moving through the mass.
+Grass mats easily and prevents water from moving through the mass during the composting process.
 Use 2-inch layers of fine materials or process them through a machine shredder.
 Alternate fine materials with woody plant prunings to prevent clogging the machine and to create an equal balance of dry and green materials.

 Traditional composting includes soil as one of the layers.
 While soil can serve as a source of microbes to "inoculate" plant wastes, research has found that the microorganisms that break down plants also are present on the surface of the leaves and stems.
 It's natural for some soil to cling to pulled weeds and uprooted vegetable and flower plants.
 When you add large amounts of soil, you increase the weight, which makes composting difficult and less efficient.
 Large amounts of soil also can suffocate microorganisms.
 Soilless composting is often practiced.